 2. Escoriaza Street, March 2017.
-Anyone familiar with Andalusian cities will find Granada a pleasing mix of pretty squares and cobbled lanes, awash with cozy tapas joints.
-But head just fifteen minutes or so out of the center and the hustle and bustle melts away through a series of increasingly peaceful ascending streets.
+Anyone familiar with Andalusian cities will find Granada a familiar mix of pretty squares and cobbled lanes awash with cozy tapas joints.
+But head just fifteen minutes or so out of the center and the hustle and bustle melts away through a series of increasingly peaceful, ascending streets.
 The higher you climb the more the roads open up, with striking views of the Sierra Nevada mountains in the distance.
 There’s plenty of street art too, such as this crumbling building on Escoriaza Street.

 3. Santo Domingo Primary School, March 2017.
 Up in the hills the street art extends as far as this cute primary school.
-They’re obviously proud of its colorful façade, as a painter was busy touching up various sections of the wall while I took my shot.
+They’re obviously proud of its colorful façade and indeed a painter was busy touching up various sections of the wall while I took my shot.

 4. Paseo del Salón, March 2017.
-Don’t miss this peaceful 8000 square meter promenade park right in the centre of town running alongside the River Darro.
-Popular with tourists, couples, joggers, mooching teens and local drunks alike; this pretty tree-lined walkway is home to a couple of fancy restaurants, a few sculptures, a fountain or two, wonderful city views from its bridges and plenty of bench-bound Spaniards sittin’ doin’ nothin’.
+Don’t miss this pretty 8000 square meter promenade park right in the centre of town running alongside the River Darro.
+Popular with tourists, couples, joggers, mooching teens and local drunks alike, this tree-lined walkway is home to a couple of fancy restaurants, a few sculptures, a fountain or two, wonderful city views from its bridges and plenty of bench-bound Spaniards sittin’ doin’ nothin’.

 For more on Granada, take a look at my piece on The Alhambra.

 I’ve also written a bunch of other 5s on Andalusia.

 And that’s just the tip of the iceberg!
 Why not also take a look at my many more articles from around Spain.